GEICO's Story From The Beginning

 The Next Chapter

 Who knows if GEICO founders Leo and Lillian Goodwin could have foreseen the incredible heights that their company would reach?
-Could they have imagined that GEICO would become the largest auto insurer in New York, Maryland, the District of Columbia, Hawaii, Florida, New Jersey, Connecticut and New Hampshire?* Would they have thought the company could grow to more than 36,000 associates in 16 major locations throughout the country offering insurance in all 50 states and the District of Columbia?
-Could the Goodwins have imagined their company surpassing 15 million policies in force in 2017?
+Could they have imagined that GEICO would become the largest auto insurer in Connecticut, the District of Columbia, Florida, Hawaii, Maryland, New Hampshire, New Jersey, New York, and Virginia?* Would they have thought the company could grow to more than 36,000 associates in 16 major locations throughout the country offering insurance in all 50 states and the District of Columbia?

 And would they be able to imagine what would happen in GEICO's next chapter?
 Maybe, maybe not, but one thing hasn't changed about GEICO since 1936: the company's future looks bright.
 No matter what the coming years hold, GEICO will remain committed to the values on which it was founded: excellent coverage, low prices, and outstanding customer service.

 *2017 A.M.
 Best Market Share Report